 FINAL TIPS

-Hastings and St Leonards together make a small and walkable seaside destination that’s perfect to explore on foot.
-I recommend visiting in spring before the summer holiday crowds take over, or early autumn when the leaves are changing but it’s not too cold yet.
+Hastings and St Leonards make a small, walkable seaside destination that’s perfect for exploring on foot.
+I recommend visiting in spring before the summer holiday crowds take over or early autumn when the leaves are changing, but it’s not too cold yet.

 If you want more inspiration, I have a hunch these books will get you in the mood.